P3HPC/code-base-investigator/README.md

 ## Code of Conduct

-Intel has adopted the Contributor Covenant as the Code of Conduct for all of its open source projects.
+We have adopted the Contributor Covenant as the Code of Conduct for this project.
 See [CODE OF CONDUCT](CODE_OF_CONDUCT.md) for more information.

 ## Citations